cobalt-intelligence/puppeteer-vs-playwright/readme.md

 # Puppeteer vs Playwright for Web Scraping in 2022

 A simple comparison of two different Nodejs headless browsers.
+I compare speed and whether they are blocked going to someplace that sometimes blocks like Zillow.com.

 My determination?